centrevillage/centrevillage.github.io/_products/BMFLTR.md

 In addition, the built-in limiter circuit limits the output volume to a range of approximately +-9V, so the volume will not increase dramatically even if the oscillation becomes unstable.

-(BMFLTR is a circuit designed by Osamu Hoshuyama with some original improvements.
+(BMFLTR is a unique improvement based on the circuit designed by Osamu Hoshuyama.
 Thanks! : https://understandcircuit.seesaa.net/article/201202article_1.html)

 ## 日本語